Indian annexation of Hyderabad: Background

 When the British departed from the Indian subcontinent in 1947, they offered the various princely states in the subcontinent the option of acceding to either India or Pakistan or staying on as an independent state.
 As stated by Sardar Patel at a press conference in January 1948, "As you are all aware, on the lapse of Paramountcy every Indian State became a separate independent entity."
 In India, a small number of states, including Hyderabad, declined to join the new dominion.
 In the case of Pakistan, accession happened far more slowly.
 Hyderabad had been part of the calculations of all-India political parties since the 1930s.
 The leaders of the new Dominion of India were wary of a Balkanization of India if Hyderabad was left independent.

-Hyderabad state has been steadily becoming more theocratic since the beginning of the 20th century.
+Hyderabad state had been steadily becoming more theocratic since the beginning of the 20th century.
 In 1926, Mahmud Nawazkhan, a retired Hyderabad official, founded the Majlis-e-Ittehadul Muslimeen (also known as Ittehad or MIM).
 Its objectives were to unite the Muslims in the State in support of Nizam and to reduce the Hindu majority by large-scale conversion to Islam.
 The MIM became a powerful communal organisation, with the principal focus to marginalise the political aspirations of the Hindus and moderate Muslims.